 If you are happy to stay in your current home and slowly chip away at your mortgage and wait for house prices to rise, this is undoubtedly the best option if your property is in negative equity.

 If you wish to move you should seek advice from both your mortgage lender and a solicitor.
 Alternatively, you can receive impartial advice from your local Citizens Advice Bureau if you’d like professional and free help before going any further.

-If you’re looking to sell your house get in contact with our team to see how we can help you sell your property quickly.
+If you’re looking to sell your house fast get in contact with our team to see how we can help you sell your property quickly.